force-h2020/force-wfmanager/doc/source/introduction.rst

   should handle for our investigation.
 - the Data Sources to use during the evaluation.
 Data Sources are entities responsible for extracting, computing or generating specific values specific to our computational investigation.
-- The Key Performance Indicator calculators, additional evaluators that take the data produced by the DataSource and the MCO parameters, and produce the Key Performance Indicators that drive the MCO optimization process.

 To define each of the above entities, right click on the appropriate entries in the tree.
 A dialog will open, providing the available entities that can be added, together with entity specific